11.10.2017 (Updated 2.25.2018)

 Elders Benson, Petersen, and Packer were the primary spokesmen for the view that it was not right for church-paid historians to write in a way that they felt inordinately humanized the prophets and underplayed revelation and God’s intervention in human affairs.
 For example, Benson noted: “Members of our staff have carefully read . . . and in accordance with your request, these are our impressions.”
 They were very disappointed with lack of spirituality, reliance on sources like Dialogue, portrayal of Joseph Smith as affected by the political, economic, and religious environments in which he lived, not taking the conservative side on issues like evolution, and calling the “black issue” a matter of “policy” (paraphrase of several pages).

 Elder Benson condemned Juanita Brooks’ 1950 Mountain Meadow Massacre, warning BYU students of writings “which would tarnish our own Church history and its leaders” denouncing “one writer” who accused Brigham Young “of being ‘an accessory after the fact’ to the infamous Mountain Meadows Massacre incident.”
-History has vindicated Brooks’ original claim.
+History and the Church have vindicated Brooks’ original claim.

-1974 when Reed Durham, director of the LDS Institute of Religion at the University of Utah, presented a presidential address at the annual conference of the Mormon History Association (MHA) in Nauvoo, Illinois.
-In his paper, Durham explored Joseph Smith’s links with Masonry and his possession of a magical Jupiter talisman.
-Negative repercussions following Durham’s appeal for an open discussion of the influence of folk magic and Masonry on Mormonism led to his public apology and reaffirmation of faith.
+In 1974, Reed Durham, director of the LDS Institute of Religion at the University of Utah, presented a presidential address at the annual conference of the Mormon History Association (MHA) in Nauvoo, Illinois.
+Durham explored Joseph Smith’s links with Masonry and his possession of a magical Jupiter talisman.
+The negative repercussions following Durham’s appeal for an open discussion of the influence of folk magic and Masonry on Mormonism led to his public apology and reaffirmation of faith.
 This indicates that we could have begun to learn of the implication Mormonism’s folk magic origins decades before we are beginning to do so, now.
 [Source]

 In the September 1979 Ensign, Dean Jessee discussed Joseph’s treasure digging as a malicious anti-mormon lie.
 He quotes two early critics.